Configuring Discovery Views for Primo VE

 The Brief Results page in Primo VE opens after a user performs a search.
 Besides the results themselves, this page includes facets and the Sort by list.

-Brief Results Page
+Select the Brief Results tab.

 Configuring Facets on the Brief Results Page

-Facets enable users to filter their search results based on specific metadata (such as resource type and author).
-When a facet is opened, it displays a list of values and the number of results found with each value.
+Facets enable users to filter search results based on specific metadata (such as resource type and author).
+When opened, a facet displays a list of values and the number of results found with each value.
 The Brief Results tab enables you to configure how facets appear in the brief results.
 For details on how information is mapped from the source records to facet values in Primo VE, see the Facet sections in Mapping to the Display, Facets, and Search Sections in the Primo VE Record.

 Editing a Facet